West Stanley Pit disasters: Investigation

 The first step in investigating a colliery explosion is to determine where the explosion occurred.
-In the case of West Stanley, the official report states "in no case that we [ie Redmayne and Bain] have investigated has it been more perplexing than the one under consideration".
+In the case of West Stanley, the official report states "in no case that we [i.e. Redmayne and Bain] have investigated has it been more perplexing than the one under consideration".
 The first thought was that the seat of the explosion might have been in or near the engine house in the Towneley seam, but further investigation rendered this unlikely.
 The Brockwell seam was next considered.
 There was evidence of some burning, this being the only place in the mine where it was observed.
 No cause of ignition, accumulation of gas or the presence of a blower (Note: A fissure from which a stream of gas emerges) was found.
 Further damage to the props and the separation door indicated that the explosion had swept into the seam ("inbye") before sweeping out ("outbye").

 There was no damage to the Tilley seam, and the men working there had been saved, so it was not considered further.
 The only seam left was the Busty coal.
 The onsetter, Matthew Elliott, was the only man to have survived from the Busty seam, and his evidence is quoted at length.
 Critically, he said that the electric lights went out at the time the explosion was heard ("Yes, it was instantaneous"), some time before the cloud was observed by a safety lamp.
 Two mining engineers who had arrived at 8 p.m., following the explosion, were cross examined; they agreed that the explosion occurred in the Busty seam and was due to coal dust, though neither could say how the dust was ignited.